Epidiah/stellar_traveller/Current Changes.md

+# 2021-01-12 a half hour later
+Commit Message: "Uncommented out the various interior choices in random_spacescape."
+* Correcting the most recent commit which accidentally left all but the EVA interior commented out.

 # 2021-01-12
 Commit Message: "Preparing for the leap to interactivity."
 * Added numerous comments and documentation to space_vista.py to make things a bit clearer for outside observers and future Eppies who might want to know what's going on.
 Left off at line 929.